Menachem Mendel Schneerson: Israel

 Schneerson took great interest in the affairs of the state of Israel, and did whatever was in his power to support the infrastructure of the state and advance its success.
 He was concerned with the nation's agricultural, industrial and overall economic welfare, and sought to promote its scientific achievements, and enhance its standing in the international community.
 Schneerson consistently recognized the role of the Israel Defense Forces (IDF) and stated that those who serve in the Israeli army perform a great mitzvah.

-In 1950, Schneerson encouraged the establishment of Israel's first automobile company, Autocars Co.
-(Hebrew: אוטוקרס) of Haifa.
+In 1950, Schneerson encouraged the establishment of Israel's first automobile company, Autocars Co. of Haifa.
 By 1956, the company was responsible for 28% of Israel's exports.
 Schneerson established a network of trade schools in Israel to train Israeli youth, new immigrants and Holocaust survivors.
 In 1954, Schneerson established a school for carpentry and woodwork.
-In 1955, he established a school for agriculture.
+In 1955, he established an agriculture school.
 In 1956, he established a school for printing and publishing and, in 1957, a school for textiles.

 Although he never visited Israel, many of Israel's top leadership made it a point to visit him.
 Israeli President Zalman Shazar would visit Schneerson whenever he came to New York and corresponded extensively with him, as would Prime Minister Menachem Begin who visited Schneerson numerous times, including a famous visit before going to Washington to meet President Carter.
-Ariel Sharon, who had a close relationship with Schneerson, often quoted his views on military matters and sought his advice when he considered retiring from the military.
+Ariel Sharon, who had a close relationship with Schneerson, often quoted his views on military matters and sought his advice when considering retirement from the military.
 Schneerson advised the general to remain at his post.
 Yitzhak Rabin, Shimon Peres and Benjamin Netanyahu also visited and sought Schneerson's advice.
 Israeli politicians and military experts who came to consult with him were surprised by his detailed knowledge of their country's local affairs and international situation.
 Despite his advisory meetings with American and Israeli political notables, Schneerson stated his nonpartisan policy many times, warning of his non-involvement in politics.